ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 ### Supported service annotations

 - `loadbalancer.ovhcloud.com/class`

-  During the Beta phase, it is mandatory to specify the class of the load balancer you want to create.
   Authorized values: 'octavia' = Public Cloud Load Balancer, 'iolb' = Loadbalancer for Managed Kubernetes Service (will be deprecated in futur versions).
-Default value is 'iolb'.
+  If not specified, the default class of the MKS Kubernetes versions your are using will be applied, please refer to the [versions matrix section](#kube-versions).

 - `loadbalancer.ovhcloud.com/flavor`